Shimaa-Usama/Movie-App/README.md

       @react-navigation/drawer
       axios
       TanStack Query
-  TanStack Query : I can't install it from npm or yarn So,I download to the project as (tanstackreact-query.js)
+  TanStack Query : I can't install it from npm or yarn So,I download it to the project as (tanstackreact-query.js).

    ## The used api
       https://www.themoviedb.org/documentation/api